heidarianw/EricStern/_work/the-interns-youll-never-forget.markdown

   project_details: An Infomercial – Summer 2017
   color_pallete_image: "/uploads/interns-pallete.jpg"
 sections:
+- type: vimeo
+  id: 228313549
 - type: text
   body: |-
     BBH Barn 2017.
 Producer &amp; editor.

     We had to make something famous, for good.
 So, we made ourselves famous, for good.
 We bought a segway for the office.
 It has our names on it.
 And everyone went bonkers.
-- type: vimeo
+- type: divider
-  id: 228313549
 - type: image-grid
   left_image: "/uploads/interns-1.jpg"
   right_image: "/uploads/interns-2.jpg"